huangnengCSU/compleasm/README.md

 ```

 ### Using minibusco analysis to evaluate genome completeness:
 This will directly parse the provided miniprot alignment result to evaluate genome completeness.
+The execute command of miniprot should be like `miniprot --gff ref-file protein.faa > output.gff`.
 #### Important parameters:
 ```angular2html
   -g, --gff                 Miniprot output gff file